oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 #### `opss-wallet.sh`

-The OPSS wallet utility is a helper script for JRF type domains that can save an OPSS key wallet from a running domain's introspector configmap to a file, and/or restore an OPSS key wallet file to a Kubernetes secret for use by a domain that you're about to run.
+The OPSS wallet utility is a helper script for the JRF-type domains that can save an OPSS key wallet from a running domain's introspector configmap to a file and restore an OPSS key wallet file to a Kubernetes secret for use by a domain that you're about to run.